Want all this in your inbox?

 Please upgrade your browser for the best Refinery29 experience.
 Read more.

-The formulas are the kind we always have on rotation.
+We always have a clay mask on rotation.
 Why?
 Because clay (like kaolin, bentonite, or volcanic ash) soothes, absorbs oil, and even exfoliates, which makes it a superhero for congested skin.
-We love this mask from Boots Botanics for its clarifying willow bark extract that instantly de-greases and mattifies skin.
+We love this one from Innisfree that instantly de-greases and mattifies skin.

 This gem lives up to its splashy name.
 After cleansing your face, simply mix it with some water, and splash (or, pat) it onto your face.
 It's great for the on-the-go beauty fan and will get you out the door faster than any other mask on the list — guaranteed.